Iowa Air National Guard Airman training at Alpena CRTC found camaraderie in the Air Guard

-At home, Peterson works fulltime with his wife, Sarah, who is also a chiropractor at their shared practice, Acu-Plus Chiropractic, in South Sioux City.
-The two live in North Sioux City where they raise their young daughter.

-As part of the Air Guard, Peterson works one weekend each month and two weeks each year as a Security Forces Airman with the Iowa ANG’s 185th Air Refueling Wing in Sioux City.
+When joining the Guard, Peterson said he didn’t want a normal desk job.

+“I wanted something that was a little more hands-on.
+Something that was a little bit than just doing paperwork”

-After graduating from high school in 2010 the South Sioux City, Nebraska native first studied at nearby Wayne State College.
-Peterson said he then finished his Bachelor’s in Human Science and Biology and earned his Doctorate of Chiropractic at what is now Cleveland University-Kansas City.
+After attending Wayne State College in Nebraska, Peterson then went on to earn his Bachelor’s in Human Science and Biology and his Doctorate of Chiropractic at Cleveland Chiropractic College.

-Peterson explained his desire to serve in the military grew early in his life and never went away.
-After establishing his practice, with no education benefits and few other financial benefits he joined the Air Guard in Sioux City in September 2021.
+The South Sioux City, Nebraska native and his wife work together at their shared practice while also raising a young daughter.

+It was after establishing the practice that Peterson joined the 185th in September of 2021.

-Nearly three years into his Air Guard experience, Peterson says the camaraderie is one of the best things about Security Forces.
+Three years into his military career Peterson says that it’s the camaraderie that is one of the best things about Security Forces.

-“Its a fairly tight-knit group and you get to do a lot of things that the average person doesn’t really get to do,” said Peterson.
+“Its a fairly tight-knit group and you get to do a lot of things that the average person doesn’t really get to do.”

-Master Sgt.
-Eric Smith, who is Peterson’s flight chief, says that Peterson has proven himself in the squadron as being highly dependable.

-“I trust and rely on him to help with training new and younger Airmen,” said Smith.

-In life, Peterson strives to improve himself as a father and husband.
-Peterson says he wants to provide a good example for his daughter and provide for her and his wife.
+Peterson says he’s always working on improving himself and wants to provide a good example for his daughter while providing for his family.

-“Those things, in combination, push me to do the best that I can,” he explained.
+“Those things, in combination, push me to do the best that I can.”

-Having finished his education without National Guard tuition assistance, Peterson says he can still take advantage of education benefits by transferring his military tuition assistance to his daughter when she is old enough to attend college.

-In the future, Peterson looks forward to the opportunity to deploy and hopes to become a commissioned officer with the Air National Guard.

 |Date Taken: